 Buchanan Pass Trail is a 15.7 mile moderately trafficked out and back trail located near Granby, Colorado that features a river and is rated as moderate.
-The trail is primarily used for hiking, camping, and horses and is accessible from June until November.
+The trail is primarily used for hiking, camping, and horses and is best used from June until November.
 Dogs and horses are also able to use this trail.

 This trail is not very well marked and the signs can be confusing.
 I would bring a map.
 You can easily do this hike in one day if you leave early enough and bring food!

 Gradual uphill from the trailhead up a 4WD road for a little over 3 miles (trail and 4WD road split and come back together at one point) to the wilderness boundary.
 More uphill from there to the top of the pass.
 Beautiful views from the pass, and very windy.
 The summit of Sawtooth Mountain (12,304') is a short walk up from the pass, and offers even better views.
 The trail has a decent amount of elevation gain, but being over the course of more than 6 miles it is pretty manageable for most people.
 A friend got lost on the way back to the car, so pay attention to where the trail forks at the wilderness boundary - a map is a good idea.

 Biked up Buchanan Pass trail to wilderness boundary.
 Long gradual climb, Long fun downhill back down.
 Loads of hikers.
 Be respectful!
 You can't get going too fast going back down.
 But the views are fantastic!
 Watch for Moose!